karlssberg/Motiv/docs/WhenTrueYield.md

 ```

 This is used to generate multiple assertion statements based on the model and the result of the underlying proposition.
-When the proposition is satisfied, the assertion result from the factory function will be used to populate the
-`Assertions` and `Metadata` properties of the result.

 ### Dynamic metadata (derived from model and underlying result)